ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

     * - 6.0.x
       - 2.12.1, 2.13.1, 2.14.0

+.. _tensorflow-install-options:

 Installing TensorFlow
 ===============================================

 The following section describes TensorFlow installation options.

-Option 1: using a Docker image
+Using a prebuilt Docker image
 -------------------------------------------------------------------------------

 To install ROCm on bare metal, follow :doc:`/tutorial/install-overview`.
 The recommended option to get a TensorFlow environment is through Docker.

-Using Docker provides portability and access to a prebuilt Docker container that has been rigorously tested within AMD.
-This might also save compilation time and should perform as tested without facing potential installation issues.
+Using Docker provides portability and access to a prebuilt Docker image that has been rigorously tested within AMD.
+This can also save compilation time and should perform as tested and mitigate potential installation issues.

 Follow these steps:

 1. Pull the latest public TensorFlow Docker image.